spree/spree/guides/content/user/orders/order-states.md

 * **Complete** - The order has successfully completed all of the previous states and is now being processed.

 ***
-The states described above are the default settings for Spree stores.
+The states described above are the default settings for a Spree store.
 You can customize the order states to suit your needs utilizing our API.
-This includes adding, removing or changing the order of certain states.
+This includes adding, removing, or changing the order of certain states.
 Customization details are provided in the [Checkout Flow API Guide](developer/checkout.html#checkout-customization).
 ***